-A 6-ounce portion of sirloin steak is twice as big as a usual 3-ounce portion -- which is about the size of a deck of cards or the palm of your hand, according to MedlinePlus.
-Eating a 6-ounce, protein-rich sirloin will help you achieve -- or exceed -- your daily protein needs.
+A 6-ounce portion of sirloin steak is twice as big as the recommended 3-ounce portion, which is about the size of a deck of cards or the palm of your hand, according to MedlinePlus.
+Eating a 6-ounce, protein-rich sirloin will help you meet — or exceed — your daily protein needs.
 In addition to being rich in protein, sirloin steak is packed with essential vitamins and minerals.

 A Hefty Portion of Protein

-If you trim the fat off of your sirloin steak, you’ll reduce its overall calorie content.
-The USDA reports that a 6-ounce-portion of lean top sirloin steak trimmed to zero inches of fat contains about 312 calories.
-In comparison, a 6-ounce portion of sirloin trimmed to one-eighth inch of fat provides 414 calories, according to the USDA.
-Eating some of the fat found on sirloin also means you’ll increase your saturated fat and dietary cholesterol intake, which increases your heart-disease risks when consumed in excess.
+If you trim the fat off your sirloin steak, you’ll reduce its overall calorie content.
+The USDA National Nutrient Database reports that a 6-ounce portion of lean top sirloin steak with all the fat trimmed off contains about 312 calories.
+In comparison, a 6-ounce portion of sirloin trimmed to 1/8 inch of fat provides 414 calories.
+Eating some of the fat found on sirloin also means you’ll increase your saturated fat and cholesterol intake, which increases your heart-disease risk when consumed in excess.

 Don't Forget the Carbs

-Although sirloin does contain protein and dietary fat, it is a carb-free food.
-Though reducing your carb intake while boosting your protein may help increase satiety and control your overall calorie intake, your body does require carbs on a daily basis to function properly.
-The Institute of Medicine suggests adults get at least 130 grams of carbs per day.
-To round out your meal with some healthy carbs, try adding peas, corn, brown rice or quinoa to your 6-ounce sirloin steak.
+Although sirloin steak does contain protein and dietary fat, it is a carb-free food.
+Reducing your carb intake while boosting your protein may help increase satiety and control your overall calorie intake, but your body does require carbs on a daily basis to function properly.
+The Mayo Clinic reports that carbohydrates should account for 45 to 65 percent of your total daily calories.
+So if you eat 2,000 calories, you'll need to eat between 225 and 325 grams of carbs.
+To round out your meal with some healthy carbs, try adding peas, corn, brown rice or quinoa to your 6-ounce steak entrée.

 Additional Benefits of Sirloin

-Beef sirloin is abundant in numerous vitamins and minerals that your body needs on a daily basis.
-According to the USDA, sirloin is rich in zinc, phosphorous, potassium, magnesium, niacin, vitamin B-12 and iron.
-Additionally, since the iron found in sirloin -- and other meats -- is in the form of heme iron, it is more readily absorbed by your body than iron found in plant-based foods.
+Beef sirloin is abundant in numerous vitamins and minerals that your body needs on a daily basis, such as zinc, phosphorous, potassium, magnesium, niacin, vitamin B12 and iron.
+Additionally, because the iron found in sirloin — and other meats — is in the form of heme iron, it is more readily absorbed by your body than iron found in plant-based foods.